among/fusus/fusus/docs/about/sources.md

 ## Lakhnawi edition

-Cornelis obtained by private means a pdf with the typeset text in it.
+Cornelis obtained by private means a PDF with the typeset text in it.
 The text cannot be extracted by normal means due to a range of problems, among with the unusual encoding of Arabic characters to drive special purpose fonts.

-We have reversed engineered the pdf and produced versions in tsv files, plain text, html, Text-Fabric as well as raster images.
+We have reversed engineered the PDF and produced versions in TSV files, plain text, HTML, Text-Fabric as well as raster images.

-The pdf that we worked from is not in the repository, but the results are in the *ur/Lakhnawi* directory.
+The PDF that we worked from is not in the repository, but the results are in the *ur/Lakhnawi* directory.

-The Text-Fabric result is in the *tf/fusus/Lakhnawi* directory, where versioned releases of the tf data reside.
+The Text-Fabric result is in the `tf/fusus/Lakhnawi` directory, where versioned releases of the TF data reside.

 ## Afifi edition

-Cornelis obtained a pdf with the text as page images in it.
+Cornelis obtained a PDF with the text as page images in it.
-We have used the fusus pipeline to extract the full text involving OCR.
+We have used the `fusus` pipeline to extract the full text involving OCR.

-The pdf that we worked from is not in the repository, but the results are in the *ur/Afifi* directory.
+The PDF that we worked from is not in the repository, but the results are in the *ur/Afifi* directory.

 # Commentaries

-Cornelis has prepared page images for several commentaries, which we have carried through the fusus pipeline.
+Cornelis has prepared page images for several commentaries, which we have carried through the `fusus` pipeline.

-The results are in the *ur/xxx* directories, where *xxx* stands for the acronym of the commentary.
+The results are in the `ur/xxx` directories, where `xxx` stands for the acronym of the commentary.